JustinDPerkins/Aspera-TM/content/30_Transfer_Validate/04_cloud_watch.md

 ```
 The tags indicate that File Storage Security scanned the file and tagged it correctly as malware.
 You have now tested your File Storage Security deployment :+1:

-You could also check in the Cloud One - File Storage Security dashboard to look for how many files have been scanned and recognized as malicious.
+You could also check in the File Storage Security dashboard to see how many files have been scanned and flagged as malicious.

 ![Diagram](/images/s3_4.png)